-While there is evidence supporting a lot of different PE pills, it’s important to recognize that none of these medications are magic cures and that you have to keep taking them to maintain the effects.
+While there is evidence supporting a lot of different premature ejaculation pills, it’s important to recognize that none of these medications are magic cures and that you have to keep taking them to maintain the effects.

-A pill that instantly makes any guy last all night in earth-shattering splendor just doesn't exist.
+Quite simply, a pill that instantly makes any guy last all night in earth-shattering splendor, just doesn't exist.

-Doctor-prescribed ejaculation pills must be filled by a pharmacy.
-For OTC drugs, you can find them online and in a variety of sex shops and other stores.
+For OTC treatments, you can find them online and in various sex shops and other stores.

 Kegel exercises strengthen the muscles at the base of the penis.
-Often used to control urinary incontinence, they can also increase your ability over time to delay your ejaculation.
-To perform them:
+Often used to control urinary incontinence, they can also increase your ability, over time, to delay your ejaculation.

 This exercise can be practiced while masturbating or during sex with a partner.
-It is used to help you identify the "point of no return," after which ejaculation is inevitable.
+The goal is to help you identify the "point of no return," after which ejaculation is inevitable.

 As you feel orgasm approaching, stop the stimulation and give your penis a chance to relax.
 Then begin stimulation again.

-You may take it too far sometimes and ejaculate early, but over time you will begin to recognize the physical sensations of your "point of no return" and adjust stimulation during sex to delay it.
+You may take it too far sometimes and ejaculate early.
+That’s okay; over time, you will begin to recognize the physical sensations of your "point of no return" and adjust stimulation during sex to delay it.